nostrumbiodiscovery/pele_platform/docs/build_docs/source/flags/all_packages/index.rst

 Peleffy
 ++++++++++

+In order to use Peleffy instead of PlopRotTemp, you need to set ``use_peleffy: true`` in input YAML.

 You can use the following parameters to control the way peleffy will parametrize non-standard molecules for you:

 - **forcefield**: Forcefield used to parametrize hetero molecules, you can use one of: